Landweber iteration: Applications

 Since the method has been around since the 1950s, it has been adopted and rediscovered by many scientific communities, especially those studying ill-posed problems.
-In X-ray computed tomography it is called SIRT - simultaneous iterative reconstruction technique.
+In X-ray computed tomography it is called simultaneous iterative reconstruction technique (SIRT).
 It has also been used in the computer vision community and the signal restoration community.
 It is also used in image processing, since many image problems, such as deconvolution, are ill-posed.
 Variants of this method have been used also in sparse approximation problems and compressed sensing settings.